cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM_BMC_Genomics.md

 ### Background

-Improvements in sequencing technologies and services make global variant discovery for genetics feasible even for small projects and non-model systems.
-Validation is now a major technological and cost barrier to exploiting these leads.
-It is desirable to scale up SNP validation strategies that can be performed on standard and real-time PCR instruments available to most laboratories.
+Improvements in sequencing technologies and services enable large-scale variant discovery even for small genetics projects in non-model systems.
+Scaling validation of selected variants is now the principal barrier to applying sequence data in downstream genetic studies.
+It is desirable to identify SNP validation strategies that can be performed using PCR instrumentation and computational resources readily in most laboratories.

 ### Results